 - You’re the surviving spouse or child of a service member who died in the line of duty, not due to misconduct (in most of these cases, family members qualify for TRICARE, not CHAMPVA).

 A service-connected disability is a disability that we’ve concluded was caused—or made worse—by the Veteran’s active-duty service.
 A permanent disability is one that’s not expected to improve.

 Note: A Veteran who’s the qualifying CHAMPVA sponsor for their family may also qualify for the VA health care program based on their own Veteran status.
 If 2 spouses are both Veterans who qualify as CHAMPVA sponsors for their family, they both may now qualify for CHAMPVA benefits.
 Each time they need medical care, they may choose to get care through the VA health care program or using their CHAMPVA coverage.

 What else might affect whether I can get CHAMPVA benefits for myself or a family member?

 There are other factors that may affect whether you or other family members qualify for CHAMPVA.
 Please click on the description that matches your status to learn more:

-If you’re expecting a baby, you’ll need to take the 2 steps listed below before you can apply for CHAMPVA for your newborn.
+If you’re expecting a baby, you’ll need to take the 2 steps listed here before you can apply for CHAMPVA for your newborn:

-- Get a Social Security number for your baby by applying at the nearest Social Security Administration office, and
+- You’ll need to get a Social Security number for your baby by applying at the nearest Social Security Administration office, and

-- Set up the baby’s status as a dependent of the Veteran sponsor by contacting your nearest VA regional benefit office.
+- You’ll need to set up the baby’s status as a dependent of the Veteran sponsor by contacting your nearest VA regional office.